 Kurt Johnson at Courion blogged about a ruling in a case (LVRC Holdings v.
 Brekka) regarding wrongful use of enterprise accounts by an employee after being terminated.
 Read his post for a more detailed description of the case and the ruling, but it basically boils down to this: It is the employer’s responsibility to terminate access, and therefore the (terminated) employee did no wrong by using it since their access was not taken away.

 I’ll stay out of the moral/ethical implications here, but what this means to a business is that making sure you take away access from your employees/contractors when they shouldn’t have it any more has suddenly become a much higher priority.
 Because if that person uses their accounts to do anything when you no longer want them to, it is not their fault, it’s yours.
+It could become a legal issue for you, the kind people look to learn more here, which can be awful in the long run.
 Ensuring prompt revocation of access was always good business practice, but now it becomes a business imperative because your legal protections (employee contract be damned) are greatly weakened.

 When compliance became a bigger driver for IAM than IT efficiency, the approach to rolling out identity management projects did evolve to reflect this kind of thinking.
 But this case is as good a reason as any to reiterate what we have been preaching for years now – that your IAM deployment must have both proactive and detective controls in place to ensure compliance.
 The proactive control in this instance is Deprovisioning, while the detective control is Attestation.